jeffhowarth/eeprimer/src/01/rasterFoundations.md

 ## Introduction

 This chapter introduces foundations of raster datasets and how to visualize them as map layers in Earth Engine.
-We will use the [Earth Engine Code Editor](https://developers.google.com/earth-engine/guides/playground) to work with a global dataset of [Nighttime Lights](https://eogdata.mines.edu/products/dmsp/) and make a new map layer (shown below) that visualizes nighttime lights in 1993.
+We will use the [Earth Engine Code Editor](https://developers.google.com/earth-engine/guides/playground) to work with a global dataset of [Nighttime Lights](https://eogdata.mines.edu/products/dmsp/) and make a new map layer (shown below) that visualizes how nighttime lights changed between 1993, 2003, and 2013.

 ![final result screenshot](images/01goal.png)

  By the end of the chapter, you should understand how to:

  1. construct an image collection from an address in the Earth Engine data catalog
- 2. filter the image collection by time and band name
+ 2. filter collection by attribute and time
+ 3. visualize images as map layers
- 3. visualize an image collection as a layer
+ 4. reduce an image collection into an image
+ 5. threshold image by criteria
+ 6. reuse workflows with functions
+ 7. compare images with logical expressions
+ 8. visualize bands with RGB composites

 ## Construct image collection